UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_1.md

 For demonstration purposes, we are going to build on this application and adopt the scheme shown above.

-* Editing the year should be immediate (destructive editing)
+* Editing the year will be immediate (destructive editing)
-* When Editing the name, we want the option to undo any changes
+* When Editing the name, we will allow the user to undo/cancel any changes

 There is an important detail with hierarchial navigation you need to keep in mind: